 One of my key mantras is, understand what matters and then measure what matters.
 We know what matters to your health is your level of visceral fat.
 And now we’re measuring what matters, which gives us your level of overfatness.
 Weight is kind of irrelevant.

-So what matters is visceral fat, or belly fat?
+So what matters is visceral fat, otherwise known as belly fat.
 What about other areas of fat, love handles for example?

 It’s the fat deep in the middle area, around the organs, that is problematic – although love handles are also fat, which is an issue.
 When love handles form it’s just fat looking for other places to go.
 There’s a reason it’s going there, to get rid of the excess glucose that’s sitting in your bloodstream.
 That glucose is a toxin, and it’s your body’s job to get rid of that and get that level down.